CyberKnife® – A Novel Treatment Solution

 As there is no open surgery, the complications normally associated with an operation are eliminated, as is the need for a long recovery time.
 This makes treatment suitable for those who are not well enough to cope with the side-effects of surgery and most patients leave the clinic the same day as their treatment.

-What can CyberKnife® be used for?
+What can CyberKnife® treat?

 CyberKnife® can be used to treat the following types of cancer: